aamirsohailkhan/M2_EmbSys_HomeAutomation/Project/1_Requirements/README.md

 ## Cost

- We are working on that !!
-Stay tuned, we will let you know very soon. !
+ #### I am  working on that !!
+Stay tuned, I will let you know very soon. !

 ## Features
 * Interoperability